psychotimmy/aoc2023-cpm/README.md

 Day1-1.pas - runs in 18 seconds using the puzzle data.

 Day1-2.pas - runs in 47 seconds using the puzzle data.

+Day4-1.pas - runs in 17 seconds using the puzzle data.
+This does not require BIGILIB.PAS.

 Day18-1.pas - runs in 3 minutes 17 seconds using the puzzle data.